irods/irods_rfcs/0005_hard_links.md

 See the section below on [User-Defined Metadata](#user-defined-metadata).

 ### Remove (e.g. rm)
-Removing a hard-link is simply a matter of unregistering the logical path.
+Removing a hard-link is accomplished by unregistering the logical path.
 For example:
 ```bash
 $ irm -U -n <replica_number> <logical_path/of/hard_linked/data_object>
 ```